Rob-Payne-28/pet-repository/README.md

 agency because they do not get along with their adopter's already-owned pets.
 As Stinky, I do not want to be able to grant approval for an adoption if the pet wants to be an only-pet and the applicant already has pets at home.

+## Things to Note
+- I have not provided you the same `yarn open` script in the journey test directory that you are used to.
+You will need to check out the `package.json` in the journey directory to see how to run cypress, **and** you are responsible for making sure the backend is running before starting up the cypress tests.